 Your current lifestyle is a direct reflection of their money mindset and money habits.
 Any changes you wish to make must start with the way you think about and treat your money.

 Born and raised in Detroit, Michigan, I attended Detroit Public Schools, received a B.A. in Political Science Pre-law from Michigan State University in 2000, and earned a Juris Doctor from Thomas M. Cooley Law School in 2007.
 My career and background is in legal research and writing, contract construction, and advocating on behalf of communities.

 In 2009, while still in the legal field, I became profoundly interested in personal finance – mostly because I wanted to learn how to manage my money and never feel broke again!
 So, I read everything I could and taught myself budgeting, money management, and optimal money mindset principles.

 In 2015, I got an opportunity to honor my new passion and work in the personal finance industry.
-I trained to become a certified financial counselor and, through a nonprofit, provided financial counseling and education to thousands of people across the country for more than 4 years.
+I trained to become a certified financial coach and provided financial coaching and education to thousands of people across the country for more than 4 years.

 My goals is to help you to lean into your power, put your financial future front and center, and build a life you love.

 "When you learn better, you do better.
 You make more confident decisions with your money and position yourself for long term success." - Stephanie Vaught, J.D.